Coronavirus updates: Florida has 53 hospitals with no ICU beds - LI News Radio

 “I would rather help people understand why they should cooperate with wearing a mask and how they benefit from it versus simply saying we are going to force you to do it particularly sending in federal troops and using federal mechanism,” he said.

-France is taking a new step in the fight against the spread of the new coronavirus making the wearing of the mask mandatory in closed public spaces from today.
+France is taking a new step in the fight against the spread of the coronavirus, making the wearing of the mask mandatory in closed public spaces starting Monday.

-The Minister of Health, Olivier Véran, said on Saturday that the obligation to wear a mask would apply in shops, “establishments open to the public”, “covered markets” or even banks.
+Minister of Health Olivier Véran said on Saturday that the obligation to wear a mask would apply in shops, “establishments open to the public”, “covered markets” or even banks.

 Wearing a mask on the street, in parks, at sea, on hiking trails or at the beach is not included in the new legislation.

-Meanwhile, France’s Health Minister said that there is an estimated “400 and 500 active clusters in France” of COVID-19.
+Meanwhile, France’s health minister said that there is an estimated “400 to 500 active clusters in France” of COVID-19.

-Véran told local news outlet franceinfo on Monday morning that there were “worrisome signs of an epidemic resumption in certain territories”, including 400 to 500 active clusters.
+Véran told local news outlet franceinfo on Monday morning that there were “worrisome signs of an epidemic resumption in certain territories.”

 “These places of contamination are mainly located in closed places and in specific environments such as slaughterhouses” said Véran.
 “We are very far from the epidemic wave … there is a dynamic of circulation of the virus that worries us.”